arialdev/JustWatch-To-TMDB/README.md

 1. #### Clone this repo or download the zip file.

 2. ####  Extract your data from JustWatch via browser's console.
    As JustWatch uses a tokenization system for accessing data, using web scrappers is much harder than it could be.
 Because of that, we are going to follow the following steps:
    1. Open your favorite web browser (Google Chrome recommended) and open [JustWatch](https://www.justwatch.com).
    2. Log in.
    3. Access to your [watchlist](https://www.justwatch.com/us/watchlist).
 There you can access to four different resources, chose one of them: Movies-Watchlist, Movies-Seen, TV Shows-Watch Next and TV Shows-Caught up.
    4. Manually scroll down to the bottom of the page to load all the items.
    5. Wait for all the items to be loaded.
    6. Open the browser's developer tools (in Windows one way to do it is by doing right-click with the mouse and selecting Inspect Element on any element of the website).
 Then we select the Console tab.
    7. We must paste any of these codes, depending on which resource are we trying to get.
       *Note: These snippets were working on January/03/2022.*

-       1. ##### Movies watchlist & watched movies
+    ##### Movies watchlist & watched movies.
     ```javascript
     const movies = [...document.querySelectorAll('.title-card')];
     const results = movies.map(movie => {
         let name = movie.querySelector('.title-card-heading').firstChild.textContent.trim();
         let year = movie.querySelector('.title-card-heading__info')?.textContent;
         if (year) year = /\d+/.exec(year)?.[0] ?? undefined;
         let liked = movie.querySelector("div[aria-label='Like'] .title-poster-quick-actions-content__bubbles__item--visible");
         let disliked = movie.querySelector("div[aria-label='Dislike'] .title-poster-quick-actions-content__bubbles__item--visible");
         const rating = liked ?
 1 : disliked ? -1 : 0;
         return { name, year, rating };
     });
     console.log(results);
     ```

-       2. ##### TV Shows watchlist
+    ##### TV Shows watchlist.
     ```javascript
     const results = [...document.querySelectorAll('.title-card-show-episode__title-name')].map(tv => {
         return { name: tv.firstChild.textContent.trim(), seen: false }
     });
     console.log(results);
     ```

-       3. ##### Watched TV shows
+    ##### Watched TV shows
     ```javascript
     const results = [...document.querySelectorAll('.title-card')].map(tv => {
+    return {
+        name: tv.querySelector('.title-card-heading').firstChild.textContent.trim(),
-              return { name: tv.querySelector('.title-card-heading').firstChild.textContent.trim(), seen: true }
+        seen: true }
     });
     console.log(results);
     ```
    8. After the execution of any of these snippets we will do right-click onto the results value and copy it as an object (if your browser does not support this action I strongly recommend you to use another one such as Opera or Chrome).

     ![](https://raw.githubusercontent.com/arialdev/JustWatch-To-TMDB/main/readme_resources/copy_object.png)
    9. We open the program directory and open the [src/movies.json](https://raw.githubusercontent.com/arialdev/JustWatch-To-TMDB/main/readme_resources/watchlist_options2.png) file with a text editor (I recommend Visual Studio Code, but the one your operative system already includes should work too).
 There we must upload it by pasting the returning value from our executed snippets.
 If there are some snippets you didn't need to execute, don't worry, leave that value as it is.
       *Note: remember replacing the empty brackets with the copied value. **Do not paste the data inside the brackets**.*

     ![](https://raw.githubusercontent.com/arialdev/JustWatch-To-TMDB/main/readme_resources/update_json.png)